hakyimlab/scPrediXcan/README.md

 This step should take less than a minute on a 3GHZ computer.
 For the full specification of command line parameters, you can check the [wiki](https://github.com/hakyimlab/MetaXcan/wiki/MetaXcan's-Command-Line-Reference) and the [turtorial](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial).
 The output csv file is the TWAS result, and the detailed descriptions of each column are [here](https://github.com/hakyimlab/MetaXcan/wiki/S-PrediXcan-Command-Line-Tutorial)

-You can download example data [here](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9).
+For this step, you can download example data [here](https://uchicago.box.com/s/us7qhue3juubq66tktpogeansahxszg9).
 This may take a few minutes depending on your connection: it has to download approximately 200Mb worth of data.
 Downloaded data will include all the input data needed.

 #
 ### Example files:

-Some example input/output files from step1 to step3 are in this [box folder](https://uchicago.box.com/s/hsrb9zenyhpckm6cemxl96if02uy8peu).
+For step1 to step3, example input/output files are in this [box folder](https://uchicago.box.com/s/hsrb9zenyhpckm6cemxl96if02uy8peu) or [Zenodo project](https://doi.org/10.5281/zenodo.17544851).

 #